 Moreover, the political system that African leaders inherited was structured to benefit the evolving ruling classes with little regard for the needs of the people.
-The inability of African leaders to dismantle the internal political structures imposed by the European colonial regimes allowed ethnic and regional- based political competition to remain the core of Africa's local and national political structures28.
+The inability of African leaders to dismantle the internal political structures imposed by the European colonial regimes allowed ethnic and regional- based political competition to remain the core of Africa's local and national political competition to remain the core of Africa's local and national political structures.
 The lack of national identities and political movements ensured the continued intervention of the former political powers in Africa's internal affairs.